Halo effect: Role of attractiveness

 A person's attractiveness has also been found to produce a halo effect.
-Attractiveness provides a valuable aspect of the halo effect to consider because of its multifaceted nature; attractiveness may be influenced by several specific traits.
+Attractiveness contributes to the halo effect because it can be influenced by several specific traits.
 These perceptions of attractiveness may affect judgments tied to personality traits.
 Physical attributes contribute to perceptions of attractiveness (e.g., physique, hair, eye color).
 For example, someone who is perceived as attractive, due in part to physical traits, may be more likely to be perceived as kind or intelligent.
 The role of attractiveness in producing the halo effect has been illustrated through a number of studies.
 Recent research, for example, has revealed that attractiveness may affect perceptions tied to life success and personality.
 In this study, attractiveness was correlated with weight, indicating that attractiveness itself may be influenced by various specific traits.
-Included in the personality variables were trustworthiness and friendliness.
+Trustworthiness and friendliness were included in the personality variables.
 People perceived as being more attractive were more likely to be perceived as trustworthy and friendly.
 What this suggests is that perceptions of attractiveness may influence a variety of other traits, which supports the concept of the halo effect.